Privacy Policy

 | Create your account and authenticate you | Performance of a contract — Art.
 6(1)(b) |

-| Run Scout / Cite / BibCheck / PreSubmit, including sending manuscript text you submit to Anthropic for processing and search terms to academic databases | Performance of a contract — Art.
+| Run Cite (and, if enabled, Draft/Verify), including sending the manuscript text you submit to Anthropic; and run Scout / BibCheck / PreSubmit, sending your search terms or references to academic databases | Performance of a contract — Art.
 6(1)(b) |

 | Save your library, tags and notes | Performance of a contract — Art.
 6(1)(b) |